meshtastic/meshtastic/docs/about/concepts/external-devices.md

 ## Overview

 External hardware can be connected to your device using a GPIO (General Purpose Input/Output) interface.
-Using GPIO, you are able to connect external buttons, circuits, rotary encoders, environmental sensors and more.
+Using GPIO, you are able to connect external buttons, circuits, rotary encoders, sensors and more.
 Many of our modules offer solutions to implement additional functionality.

 Soldering is likely required when attaching items to your device, so practice your skills elsewhere before trying on your radio.
 If you're not careful or don't know what your doing, you can damage your hardware.